 When kids play with magnetic tiles, they learn about gravity.
 About stability.
 About the basics of construction.
 About building something from scratch, something that originated in their imagination.
-The best magnetic toys and building blocks last forever and present endless possibilities for creative play.
+The best magnetic toys for kids last forever and present endless possibilities for creative play.

 Magnetic toys and blocks encourage open-ended play, and are just as suitable for kids playing alone as kids engaging in group play.
 Our favorites magnetic toys all have one thing in common: They encourage kids to explore without limits.
 Each has an option in which your child is challenged in ways he or she hasn’t been before.
 That challenge makes playtime and learning enjoyable.
 In the end you both win—and future report cards should prove it.

-This beautiful set of magnetic wooden tiles and blocks, for kids three and up, lets them build dinosaurs or cars or houses.
+This beautiful set of magnetic wooden tiles and blocks lets them build dinosaurs or cars or houses.
 Or cow-horses.
 Or whatever else they think up.
 The quality of these is pretty much second to none.

-Kids three and up get 42 wood magnetic pieces, which they can use to make anything from animal faces to flowers to cars to buildings.
+Kids get 42 wood magnetic pieces, which they can use to make anything from animal faces to flowers to cars to buildings.
 And when they're done, everything goes back into the handy carry case.

 Think of this is as magnetic shuffleboard.
 Kids control the magnetic player by holding the magnetic stick under the board, and the goal is to guide the ball into the hole.

 It's a log cabin/magnetic toy mashup.
 This magnetic toy set has everything builders need to create their own log cabin.
-Great for ages three and up, this set encourages critical thinking and creative play.
+This set encourages critical thinking and creative play.
 And when kids are bored with the design, they can use the magnetic tiles to create whatever they want.

-With 34 tools, this kit teaches kids four and up all about magnetic force as children conduct their own experiments to learn about gravity and balance.
+With 34 tools, this kit teaches kids all about magnetic force as children conduct their own experiments to learn about gravity and balance.
 All the pieces are perfectly sized for preschool hands, and make STEM learning fun.

 In this case, we're saving the best for last.
-The OG of magnetic toys, Magnatiles are pricey, yes, but they stand the test of time, and then some.
+The OG of magnetic toys, Magna-Tiles are pricey, yes, but they stand the test of time, and then some.
 They let kids build whatever their brains dream up.
 You can start with this set of magnetic tiles, and then build your way up.
-Ideal for kids three and older, the set lets them build 3D creations ranging from castles to forts to cars to animals to whatever.
+This set lets them build 3D creations ranging from castles to forts to cars to animals to whatever.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission